chaisemartinPackages/stute_test/README.md

 \frac{1}{B}\sum_{b = 1}^B \mathbb{1}\lbrace S < S^\ast_b\rbrace
 $$

-Intuitively, under the alternative, the p-value should be zero, due to the fact that T diverges.
+Intuitively, under the alternative, the p-value should be zero, due to the fact that S diverges.

 This test also works with panel data.
 In that case, the $S$ statistic is computed for each value of the time variable.
 Moreover, $V_{(j)}$ remains constant at the group level across the computation of the period-specific test statistics.
 Hence, the residual of group $g$ from a linear regression of $Y_{g,t}$ on $D_{g,t}$ and a constant are multiplied by $V_g$, regardless of $t$.
 Lastly, the individual test results can be summed into a joint test statistic.
 In this case, inference is performed using the distribution of the sum of the bootstrap statistics.
 Denote with $S_\ell$ the $\ell$-th period test statistic and with $S^\ast_{\ell,b}$ its $b$-th bootstrap estimate.
 In a dataset with $L$ periods, the p-value of the joint test is computed as follows: